 There are a few types of nail tools to choose from when trimming your dog’s nails.
 Nail clippers, guillotine nail clippers, and nail files.
-Clippers require more control and precision while nail files grinds or files down your dog’s nail tips.
+Clippers require more control and precision while nail files grind or file down your dog’s nail tips.

 Regularly checking your dog’s ears to make sure there is no discomfort is the best ear care.
 Signs that your dog could have an ear infection include the following: